CM Syntax - Introduction

 CSE Source Code Update

-Understanding that the syntax code doesn't actually exists anywhere on the final code is an important part to a happy life while coding for it.
-It could get really frustrating very fast if you are trying to do something using Syntax and the compiler is yelling at you or, as it happens more often then it should, your code just won't update at all.
+Understanding that the syntax code doesn't exist anywhere on the final code is an important part of a happy life while coding for it.
+It could get frustrating very fast if you are trying to do something using Syntax and the compiler is yelling at you or, as it happens more often than it should, your code just won't update at all.

 Say you have the following files:

-For simplicity's sake lets assume that both these files are located under the same directory and share the same package.cm file and package references.
+For simplicity's sake, let's assume these files are located under the same directory and share the same package.cm file and package references.

-Here are the source code for both files:
+Here is the source code for both files:

 All pretty standard at this point, right?
-It is, and in fact it will actually work exactly as you would expect based on what we've seeing so far.
+It is, and in fact, it will work exactly as you would expect based on what we've seen so far.